During different growth stages of your beard, those coarse hairs can lead to uncomfortable itching and scratching.

-Or High-Quality Beard Balm
+Using High-Quality Beard Balm

-Now that you have shampooed and moisturized your beard in the shower and toweled off, it is time to add some beard balm to the facial hair.
+Now that you have shampooed and moisturized your beard in the shower and toweled it off, it is time to add some beard balm to the facial hair.

 The beard balm is nothing short of a leave-in conditioner designed to soften, moisturize, and condition your beard.

-These all natural ingredients will not irritate the skin, and you should notice softer hairs after a few uses.
+These all-natural ingredients will not irritate the skin, and you should notice softer hairs after a few uses.